ali-mohammadi-scrc/Cooley-Tukey-Algorithm/README.md

 # Using Instruction

-Download scripts and put it in your project directory or put any where you want and add its path in your Matlab.
+Download scripts and put it in your project directory or put anywhere you want and add its path in your Matlab.
-For a numberic series x, run either of following commands
+For a numeric series x, run either of following commands.

 	Output = FFT(x)
 	Output = InverseFFT(x)